domptail/US-Names/README.md

 ## Methodology:

-The purpose of this project was to practice SQL queries.
+The purpose of this project was to practice SQL queries and visualization in Tableau.

-First, the data from all 136 files were uploaded into one table using SQL Bulk Insert.
+First, the data from all 136 files were uploaded into one table using SQL Bulk Insert (see [query](https://github.com/domptail/US-Names/blob/master/SQLQueryCreateDatabase.sql)).

+To be continued.